vals-productions/sqlighter/README.md

 c) once your statement is executed, bound parameters are cleaned up, so you can use addParam* methods again to be bound/used with your next statement.

-Limitation: the library supports execution of one statement at a time.
-No nested statements, like select something and execute inserts in the loop where you process result set of your select statement.
-You'd need to separate this into two sequential steps.

 << more to be added to this section>>, for now please see the next section that has
  some pretty straightforward examples.